rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure - Containerization.md

 ### Pre-requisites

-The below steps need to be done on RHEL 8.2 Build machine (VM/Physical Node)
+The below steps need to be done on RHEL 8.2 or RHEL 8.4(stack based deployment) Build Machine (VM/Physical Node)

 #### Development Tools and Utilities